kanisterio/kanister/design/kopia.md

 ```

 The `<service-name>` is the Kopia server's `Service` resource name.
 By
-convention, it includes the repository's `targetedNamespace`.
-E.g., the
+convention, this auto-generated name includes the repository's
-`Service` fronting the Kopia server of a repository serving the
+`targetedNamespace`.
+E.g., the `Service` fronting the Kopia server of a
-`monitoring` namespace can be `repo-monitoring`.
-Then its FQDN is
+repository serving the `monitoring` namespace can be `repo-monitoring`.
+Then its
-`repo-monitoring.kanister.svc.cluster.local`.
+FQDN is `repo-monitoring-svr-0.kanister.svc.cluster.local`.

 The access username used to authenticate with the Kopia server is added to the
 `/run/kopia/repo.config` configuration file, following the